naotsugu/piecetable/README.md

 Piece table data structure in Java.

-Piece table is a data structure typically used to represent a text document.
+Piece table is a data structure typically used to represent a text document editing.

-## Operations
+## Operations of piece table

 ### Initial state